WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

       points](https://url.spec.whatwg.org/#url-code-points) ({{URL}}) in the
       fallback URL .
 It is particularly important to make sure no unescaped nulls (0x00) or angle brackets (0x3C and 0x3E) appear.
-   1. Only include request header field names **and values** that appear in a static allowlist.
-Keep the set of allowed request header fields smaller than 24 elements to prevent attackers from controlling a whole CBOR length byte.
    1. Do not reflect request header fields into the set of response headers.

 There are still a few binary length fields that an attacker may influence to